 Mondays and Thursdays | 4pm | May – October

-In 2021, we distributed 81,467 pounds of nourishing, locally grown or produced food to our partner food pantries and agencies in Appalachia Ohio.
-Every year, our goal is to share more than 100,000 pounds of locally grown or produced food with our friends and neighbors in need.
+In 2022, we distributed more than 50,000 pounds of nourishing, locally grown or produced food to our partner food pantries and agencies in Appalachia Ohio.
+Over the past two years, we have also been part of an exciting shift in the region, with some of our food access partners investing directly in local food as well as increased purchase of local food by influential institutions like Ohio University.
+It's exciting to be part of a network that is growing the regional distribution of local food.
+Our goal at CFI is to share 100,000 pounds of locally grown or produced food with our friends and neighbors in need.
+Help us get there!
 Here are additional ways you can help us grow and share the harvest.

 Grow a Row

 Help us reach our goal of making fresh, healthy, local produce available to everyone by donating extra produce from your garden.
 You can bring your garden goods to Donation Station at the Athens Farmers Market, any Wednesday or Saturday, 9am-noon.